priya-gitTest/pyinfog/README.md

 # pyinfog

-python3 library for plotting political infographics with SVG
+python3 library for plotting infographics with SVG

 Usage: